Content []

 Day 4: Tam Coc - Pu Luong - Mai Chau

-On day 4 of our 21-day north Vietnam tour, we set off for Mai Chau, passing through the Pu Luong nature reserve.
+On day 4 of our 21-day north Vietnam family tour, we set off for Mai Chau, passing through the Pu Luong nature reserve.
 The landscape was already stunning, with lush green mountains and endless rice fields.
 We made a stop for a short walk to the Cham river, the perfect opportunity to immerse ourselves in nature.
 As we approached the waterwheels, I observed closely how water was directed into hand-crafted bamboo aqueducts.
 These simple yet ingenious constructions were a testament to the wisdom of the locals in utilizing natural resources.

 3 weeks in North Vietnam, take a Pu Luong trip